 We deliver actionable evidence and solutions to transform how land is used and how food is produced: conserving and restoring ecosystems, responding to the global climate, malnutrition, biodiversity and desertification crises.
 In short, improving people’s lives.

-Logging in the Congo Basin
+Logging in the Congo Basin: a multi-country characterization of timber companies

 Export citation